murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ### Saves
 The main roll in the game is the **Save**.
 You don't make a Save to see if you can do something, you make a Save **to avoid risk or harm** when you do something.
 If you take an action that doesn't have any risk involved, you don't need to roll a Save - you can just do it.

-Saves are made with one of the three attributes: VIG, CLA, or SPI.
-If you have to roll a Save, you roll a d20 and compare the result to the relevant attribute.
-If the result is **equal to or lower** than your attribute, you succeed in avoiding risk or harm.
-If it's **greater** than your attribute, you are subjected to risk or harm.
+Saves are made with one of the three Qualities: VIG, CLA, or SPI.
+If you have to roll a Save, you roll a d20 and compare the result to the relevant Quality.
+If the result is **equal to or lower** than your Quality, you succeed in avoiding risk or harm.
+If it's **greater** than your Quality, you are subjected to risk or harm.

 If two sides are in a contest, the individual that is **most at risk as a result of failure** has to make the Save.